Vladislav Kirpichev: Biography

-1972 - When he was in the group Lezhava, won the competition of the International Union of Architects in Paris and received a UNESCO award.
+In 1972, when he was in the group Lezhava, won the competition of the International Union of Architects in Paris and received a UNESCO award.

-1975 - after graduation the Moscow Architectural Institute, a young architect distribution ranked Mosproekt 1 and until 1977 was in the public service, where was an atmosphere of conservatism and denial of the "complex architecture".
+In 1975, after graduation the Moscow Architectural Institute, a young architect distribution ranked Mosproekt 1 and until 1977 was in the public service, where was an atmosphere of conservatism and denial of the "complex architecture".
 Two years later he left Mosproject and created his own studio, joining a group of like-minded to practice "informal architecture".

-1978 - the studio was called EDAS - Experimental Children Architectural Studio (children themselves invented this name).
+In 1978, the studio was called EDAS - Experimental Children Architectural Studio (children themselves invented this name).
 Very quickly the idea was born to bring to designing teenagers.
-First, in the studio was just 5 pupils aged 14–15 years, and it was called " First studio ."
-But a year later the number wishing increased.
-Over the years, the age of visitors to the Studio declined: at first in the Studio took no children under the age of 5–6 years, now the youngest of students is 2.5 years old.
-At the time of suspension of activity of the Studio in 1997, it was simultaneously engaged in 120 children.
-By this time the Studio EDAS became well known in the world, and the name of Vladislav Kirpichev - very authoritative.
+First, in the studio was just five pupils aged 14–15 years, and it was called " First studio ."
+A year later the number wishing increased.
+Over the years, the age of visitors to the Studio declined: at first the studio took no children under the age of 5–6 years, now the youngest of students is 2.5 years old.
+At the time of suspension of activity of the studio in 1997, it was simultaneously engaged in 120 children.
+By this time the Studio EDAS was well known in the world, and the name of Vladislav Kirpichev - very authoritative.

 1984 - applied for a Rolan Bykov’s course at the Higher Courses for Scriptwriters and directors.

 1993 - Vladislav Kirpichev was at first time invited as a guest professor for architectural faculty at FH Frankfurt / Main (Technical University).
 From then until 2004, he taught and conducted groups at universities in Germany, Denmark, England and Austria, starting from the preparatory departments and finishing graduate school and postgraduate.
 In the same year Kirpichev was awarded a State Prize of the Russian Federation for the work of the Studio School EDAS.